dbt-labs/docs.getdbt.com/website/docs/docs/about/overview.md

 One dbt user has this to say: *“At this point when I have a new question, I can answer it 10-100x faster than I could before.”*  Here’s how:

 - dbt allows analysts avoid writing boilerplate DML and DDL: managing transactions, dropping tables, and managing schema changes.
 All business logic is expressed in SQL `SELECT` statements, and dbt takes care of materialization.
 - dbt creates leverage.
-Instead of starting at the raw data with every analysis, analysts instead build up reusable data models that can be referenced in subsequent work.
+Instead of starting at the raw data with every analysis, analysts instead build up reusable data <Term id="model">models</Term> that can be referenced in subsequent work.
 - dbt includes optimizations for data model materialization, allowing analysts to dramatically reduce the time their queries take to run.

 There are many other optimizations in the dbt to help you work quickly: macros, hooks, and package management are all accelerators.